 DoRead starts the communication, and then immediately returns to the calling application.
 The Data will arrive later in Object data.
 If a new DoRead is started, within the same VIGO object, before the previous DoRead or DoWrite has been completed, the process will not return to the application, before the former DoRead/DoWrite is completed and the new DoRead has been started.
+DoRead cannot raise an exception due to communication errors.
+The application program must read ErrorCode before accessing the data.

-The DataReady property will be FALSE, until a completed response from the Node is received.
+The DataReady property will be "FALSE", until a completed response from the Node is received.